 In summary, PacifiCorp proposes to evaluate the impacts of modifying the minimum authorized pool elevation.
-PacifiCorp will evaluate the full operating range from elevation 4,407.5 feet to approximately 4,396.0 feet (the mechanical limits from the top of the current elevation range to the sill of the spill gates), and adjusting the tolerance range from ± 0.25 foot to ± 0.5 foot.
-These values represent the maximum range PacifiCorp proposes to explore, for purposes of managing potentially increased daily, weekly, and seasonal reservoir elevation fluctuations to better support variable energy generation needs.
+PacifiCorp will evaluate the full operating range from elevation 4,406.0407.5 feet to elevation approximately 4,395396.0 feet (down 11 feet the mechanical limits from the top of the current elevation range to the sill of the spill gates), and adjusting the tolerance range from $\pm$ 0.25 foot to $\pm 0.5$ foot (up and down an additional 3 inches).
+These values represent the maximum range PacifiCorp proposes to explore, for purposes of managing potentially increased daily, weekly, and seasonal reservoir elevation fluctuations, to better support variable energy generation needs.
 Note that during the irrigation season, generally April 15 - October 31, no operational changes to the lower reservoir limits are sought due to irrigation pumping from the reservoir.
-PacifiCorp is not proposing to permanently lower the reservoir an additional 11 feet (note that 90 percent of the volume of the reservoir is in the top 3 feet, as measured at Cutler Dam, and that 70 percent of the reservoir volume is in the top 1.5 feet), but rather to find an operational range that would allow the Project to be responsive to the short-term demands and load changes that have resulted from grid integration of solar and wind generation resources and the challenges of the EIM, and possibly assist with sediment management as well.
+PacifiCorp is not proposing to permanently lower the reservoir an additional 11-feet (note that 90 percent of the volume of the reservoir is in the top 3 feet, as measured at Cutler Dam, and that 70 percent of the reservoir volume is in the top 1.5 feet), but rather to find an operational range that would allow the Project to be responsive to the short-term demands and load changes that have resulted from grid integration of solar and wind generation resources and the challenges of the EIM-, and possibly assist with sediment management as well.
 This will allow the Project to continue to meet daily high electricity demands as well as to optimize for emergency backup reserves holding outflow steadier, except for the occasional (approximately yearly) event when the emergency backup is needed, and the outflow is increased to allow for maximum power generation (30 MW).